catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 which allow them to interact directly with certain nodes of the cluster, and to dictate behaviour for the master nodes.

-Another example of having extra permissions after creating aon object is when someone creates an instance and supplies their SSH key during creation.
+Another example of having extra permissions after creating an object is when someone creates an instance and supplies their SSH key during creation.
 The user who creates the instance, using their SSH key, will be the only one able to access the instance.
 You can change this behaviour by including additional